Symptoms and treatment of diabetes

 - Angina or heart attacks

 It is important to get prompt treatment if you suspect you have diabetes, and to maintain regular checkups with your health care provider once you've been diagnosed.
 If not properly managed, diabetes can lead to several serious complications.
-Uncontrolled blood sugar levels can cause nerve damage, referred to as diabetic neuropathy.
+Uncontrolled blood sugar levels can cause nerve damage, referred to as diabetic peripheral neuropathy.
 In the arms and legs, nerve damage can cause pain, tingling and numbness, and internally it can cause constipation, erectile dysfunction and vision problems.

 Treatment often includes oral medications or insulin shots, but depending on how severe the symptoms are, type 2 diabetes care can simply include more exercise and a healthy diet plan.
 Diabetes supplies are available from several online manufacturers and also medical supply stores.
 For both types of the disease, a doctor will diagnose and then recommend a treatment plan.
 Resources for diabetics can be found online, at hospitals and in support groups in your particular area.